theogdoctorg/docker-conda-meep/README.md

 Run the following command:
 '''
-sudo docker run -i -t -p 8888:8888 --mount type=bind,src=<notebook directory>,dst=/home/host theogdoctorg/conda-meep
+sudo docker run -i -t -p 8888:8888 --mount type=bind,src=<directory>,dst=/home/host theogdoctorg/conda-meep
 '''
+where <directory> is the path to the folder you would like to have accessible in Meep/Conda.
+Be aware that a "/notebooks/" folder will be created in this directory to contain the Jupyter notebooks.

 ## Building a new Docker image
 Using git, clone the repo to a local folder